Skip to Content

 Yield: 12 servings

-Easy Sweet Lokshen Kugel (Traditional Noodle)
+Easy Sweet Lokshen Kugel (Jewish Noodle Casserole)

 pieces of lokshen kugel on a white plate on a flowered tablecloth

-Delicious and sweet, classic noodle casserole!
+Delicious and sweet, traditional dairy noodle casserole (noodle pudding)!

 Prep Time 15 minutes